Ignition coils: problems, replacement cost

-Ignition coil in a Ford Ecoboost engine cutaway
+Ignition coil in a Ford EcoBoost engine.

 Most modern cars have one ignition coil per cylinder.
-Often, an ignition coil is installed right over the spark plug, like in this Ford engine in the photo.
+Typically, the coil is installed right over the spark plug, like in this Ford engine in the photo.
 This setup is called coil-on-plug

 Ignition coil problems

 An ignition coil is more likely to fail if spark plugs haven't been replaced for a long time.
-This is because an old spark plug has a larger gap and higher resistance, which adds strain on the ignition coil.
+This is because an old spark plug has a larger gap between the electrodes that requires higher voltage to produce a spark.
+This adds more load on the ignition coil.

-Ignition components safety precautions
+Ignition component safety precautions

-An ignition coil produces extremely high voltage that is dangerous for your health.
-Whenever working with ignition components, follow safety precaution found in the service manual for your car.
+Ignition coils produce extremely high voltage that is dangerous for your health.
+Whenever working with ignition components, follow the safety precautions found in the service manual for your car.

-How a bad ignition coil is diagnosed
+How a failed ignition coil is diagnosed

 First, your mechanic will scan the engine computer for trouble codes.
-The trouble code may point out which cylinder misfired or even which coil has failed.
+The trouble code may point to which cylinder misfired or even which coil has failed.

 Ignition coil replacement